 Club offerings at the WISE vary from year-to-year, based on student interest.
 Students who wish to establish a club initiate a request (through their Class Teacher or directly to the Principal) to find a faculty or staff member volunteer who is able to host, supervise, and facilitate the ongoing activities of the club.
 Club activities are directed by students and/or faculty, based on interest and availability.
+Fees associated with each club are determined by the facilitator and/or Principal.
 Clubs that have taken place in previous years include a Book Club, Gardening Club, and Environmental Club.